 One of our most powerful integrated marketing campaigns was our “Flying Under the Radar” campaign, which won the Best Online Campaign of 2016 Award from the Internet Advertising Association.
 We created this campaign for an investment newsletter written by expert Matt McCall.

-We utilized 10 key strategies that made this a breakthrough winner.
+Here are the 10 key strategies that made this a breakthrough winner.

 4. Direct Mail Magalog.
-With the data as our guide, we created a direct mail piece called a magalog.
-A magalog looks like and feels like a magazine, but is really a direct mail piece.
-It was 16 pages long.
+With data as our guide, we created a direct mail piece called a magalog (shown below).
+A magalog looks and feels like a magazine, but is really a direct mail piece.
+The magalog we created for “Flying Under the Radar” was 16 pages long.
 You can see a video of what a magalog looks like by clicking here for a short video briefing.
-Click here.

-This integrated, multichannel way of marketing, produces high response and creates breakthrough campaigns.
+This integrated, multichannel way of marketing produces high response and creates breakthrough campaigns.